 Why Mobile App Security Matters?

-Let’s break down key factors of mobile application security best practices that are necessary, and how to handle the challenges that come with them.
+Let’s break down the key factors of mobile application security best practices and how to handle the development challenges they present.

 1. Faulty Server Controls